 22 Prints have been made - the Museum will be retaining 5 prints for our own purposes.

-This unique print, framed in wood from the famous Beech Avenue at Achnacarry, will be sold by Public Auction at Messrs Lyon & Turnbull in Edinburgh at their "Scottish Works of Art & Whisky" Sale as Lot 299A on Wednesday 18th August.
+This unique print, framed in wood from the famous Beech Avenue at Achnacarry, was sold for £6250 (including commission) as Lot 299A by Public Auction at Messrs Lyon & Turnbull in Edinburgh at their "Scottish Works of Art & Whisky" on Wednesday 18th August.

 One unframed Print will be raffled.
 Virtual Tickets will cost £10 and can be purchased in multiples.
 Due to Covid restrictions there will be no paper raffle ticket issued.